 With a single test, Home Air Check provides a comprehensive picture of chemical levels that the occupants are breathing when in the home.
-It also indicates the level of actively growing mould present in the home.
-Since these chemicals are tested simultaneously, this sophisticated analysis is cost effective.
-Also, the samples are collected without the use of toxic chemicals, so there are no health risks in using Home Air Check.
+It also indicates a level of actively growing mold present in the home.
+Since these chemicals are tested simultaneously, this sophisticated analysis becomes less expensive.
+Also, the samples are collected without the use of toxic chemicals, so there are no health risks using Home Air Check.
 No other home air test can match the level of completeness, sophistication, prediction, and value of Home Air Check.

 How are you different from your competitors?